TMiclot/MICLOT/User_Guide/__usage_data_analysis.md

 ### Description

 Concatenate CSV files into a single final file.
-A log file is always writen to
+A log file is always writen to the directory.

+>[!IMPORTANT]
+> The concatenate process use a cycle of overwrite file.
+This means that tracking the size or number of lines is not a linear increase, because it takes time for the file to (re)write itself, especially if there's a lot of data.
+>
+>For example: the first writing cycle the file size will vary between 0 and 1500 bytes, then the second cycle its size will vary between 0 and 250000, etc.

 ### Properties